ebwittenberg/front-end-movie-project/README.md

 * Returns the zip codes weather over the next five days
 * The first day of rain is captured and used to fetch a movie showtime api from [GraceNote Developer](http://developer.tmsapi.com/) using the supplied zip code and returned rain date
-* Movie poster artwork and IMDB ratings are fetched from [http://www.omdbapi.com/](OMDB Movie API) using the returned data from GraceNote Developer
+* Movie poster artwork and IMDB ratings are fetched from [OMDB Movie API](http://www.omdbapi.com) using the returned data from GraceNote Developer
 * Each poster art is displayed and to represent each movie showing in the area.
 Once a poster is clicked a pop up will display showing title, plot, MMCA Rating, IMDB Score and theaters and showtimes miniature poster